Alekssandher/reichan-blog/content/post/api-change.md

 ---
-title: "API changes!
-We are now using C#"
+title: "API Changes: Embracing C#"
-description: "Get rid of JavaScript and embrace the tradition of C languages."
+description: "Discover why we transitioned from TypeScript to C# for our API development."

 date: 2025-01-20T11:41:00-03:00
 lastmod: 2025-01-20T11:41:00-03:00